7 Steps to Creating Tailored Content to Grow Sales

 In this Article

-Yes, and every moment someone spends looking at a screen the possibility some bit of content will catch their eye increases.
+Yes, and every moment someone looks at a screen, the possibility of some content catching their eye increases.
 Simply dishing out more won’t automatically get you more customers.
 Customers are smart, so be smarter.

 But first, you need to know…